Quantalab/Xf-NPlants-2018/README.md

 This repository follows the principles of reproducible research [(Peng, 2011)](http://science.sciencemag.org/content/334/6060/1226).

 When using the [raw data](https://github.com/Quantalab/Xf-NPlants-2018/tree/master/Data), please cite the original publication.

+___

+### Acknowledgments

+We thank Z.G.
+Cerovic, J.Flexas, F.Morales, and P.Martín for scientific discussions, [QuantaLab-IAS-CSIC](http://quantalab.ias.csic.es/) for laboratory assistance, and G.Altamura, A.Ceglie, and D.Tavano for field support.
+The study was funded by the European Union’s Horizon 2020 research and innovation programme through grant agreements [POnTE (635646)](https://www.ponteproject.eu/about/overview/) and [XF-ACTORS (727987)](http://www.xfactorsproject.eu/).
+The views expressed are purely those of the writers and may not in any circumstance be regarded as stating an official position of the European Commission.